Karan-Kirpalani/Karan-Kirpalani/README.md

 <br clear="both">

 ###

+🚀 What I’m Working On:
+- 🧪 Research projects in biomedical science & chemistry
+- 🛠 Robotics team (FRC 8729) - CADing & strategy!
+- 🧠 Enhancing critical thinking in the MHS Researchers Club

+🌱 Learning and Growing In:
+- 🔍 Data science and its medical applications
+- 📈 Python, data visualization, and AI for healthcare

+🛠 Tech Stack:
+- Languages: Python, JavaScript
+- Tools: Git, Replit, Arduino
+- Interests: Data science, machine learning

 <!---
 Karan-Kirpalani/Karan-Kirpalani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.